ibsali33/IntroToR-1/README.md

 ### Feedback

 Looking for feedback on how to include more of the theoretical framework and statistics into the lesson.
+I tried to make sure that I acknowledged all of my sources, however if reviewers notice missing citations I would also appreciate hearing about that as well.